MICHIGAN COINS FOR

 |||||

-and a backstamp for a water park.
-You
+for a water park.
+You will receive a

 CORNWELL’S

-coin (complete) from the restaurant and entertainment complex outside
+from the restaurant and entertainment complex outside Marshall,

 Pennycollector.com says it is still available. |